gvwilson/sensibleadventures/gleam/gleam.md

 Gleam's eyes couldn't have gone any wider.
-The spokes of the umbrellas were not made out of willow twigs, like the ones on the umbrella Gleam's father had made for Granna Shimmer's birthday the year before.
+The spokes of the umbrellas were not made out of willow twigs, like the ones on the umbrella Gleam's father had made for Grandma Shimmer's birthday the year before.
 Instead, each spoke was a sharpened sword blade.
 Even in the faint light from Number One's teacup, their edges gleamed razor-sharp.